captbaritone/webamp/examples/readme.md

 - [Minimal](./minimal) Stick Webamp in a `<script>` tag, and add a few lines of JavaScript to get Webamp on your page.
 - [Webpack](./webpack) Install Webamp via NPM and bundle it in a Webpack bundle.
+- [Parcel](./parcel) Install Webamp via NPM and bundle it in a Parcel bundle.
 - [Webpack Lazyload](./webpackLazyLoad) **In progress**
 - [Minimal Milkdrop](./minimalMilkdrop) **In progress**